prem-muthedath/game-of-clicks/README.md

      and remain there to execute any of the steps below.

   2. Some commands and library functions given below take a file as input.
-     Please know that `game-of-clicks` only accepts text files with a `.txt` extension as input.
+     `game-of-clicks` only accepts text files with a `.txt` extension as input.
      Also, all input files must be in the specified format.

      See `./docs/problem-statement.txt` to learn about input file format specification and input data constraints.
 See also